vcarteroffice/data_ai_fall_2025/module_1/README.md

 ---

-## Video Lessons - complete by Wednesday, January 15th
+## Video Lessons - complete by class Wednesday

 _Watch the videos below, edit the markdown file with an x in the checkbox when complete, then commit changes._